No one wants to buy an infamous US$130m yacht seized in 1MDB scandal

 The Malaysian Admiralty Court ruled four months ago that the nation's government and 1MDB have control of the vessel.
 A Malaysian court declined last year to accept any of the sealed bids from interested buyers, so the vessel is being offered through a conventional sale through the end of March.

-The Malaysian government is seeking a speedy sale of the vessel, which was built in 2014 and costs the government about 3 million ringgit (S$988,620) a month to maintain.
+The Malaysian government is seeking a speedy sale of the vessel, which was built in 2014 and costs the government about US$729,000 a month to maintain.
 Malaysia Prime Minister Mahathir Mohamad is aiming to recover as much as US$4.5 billion of 1MDB funds that vanished before he took office.

 BLOOMBERG